ap9055097/VideoHilightModel/README.md

 ## Our Solution: Your AI Content Scout & Highlight Reel Creator 💡

 This project introduces an AI-powered system to automatically detect and highlight potentially viral segments in elephant video footage.
-We leverage the cutting-edge **HL-CLIP (Highlight-CLIP)** model, fine-tuning a powerful pre-trained vision-language model to understand and identify engaging and significant events.
+We leverage a **CLIP-based highlight detection** model, fine-tuning a powerful pre-trained vision-language model to understand and identify engaging and significant events.
 Think of it as an "AI Content Scout" that:

 *   **Pinpoints Viral Potential:** Identifies unique behaviors, charming interactions, dramatic scenes, or simply beautiful shots that are likely to captivate an online audience.
 *   **Accelerates Content Creation:** Drastically reduces the time needed to find compelling footage for awareness campaigns, social media, and documentaries.